MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-overview.md

 If you are new to writing bots, [create your first bot with Node.js](bot-builder-nodejs-quickstart.md) with step-by-step instructions to help you set up your project, install the SDK, and run your first bot.

-If you are new to the Bot Builder SDK for Node.js, you can start with key concepts that help you understand the major components of the Bot Builder SDK, see [Key concepts](bot-builder-nodejs-concepts.md).
+If you are new to the Bot Framework SDK for Node.js, you can start with key concepts that help you understand the major components of the Bot Framework SDK, see [Key concepts](bot-builder-nodejs-concepts.md).

 To ensure your bot addresses the top user scenarios, review the [design principles](../bot-service-design-principles.md) and [explore patterns](../bot-service-design-pattern-task-automation.md) for guidance.

 ## Get samples

-The [Bot Builder SDK for Node.js samples](bot-builder-nodejs-samples.md) demonstrate task-focused bots that show how to take advantage of features in the Bot Builder SDK for Node.js.
+The [Bot Framework SDK for Node.js samples](bot-builder-nodejs-samples.md) demonstrate task-focused bots that show how to take advantage of features in the Bot Framework SDK for Node.js.
 You can use the samples to help you quickly get started with building great bots with rich capabilities.

 ## Next steps
 > [!div class="nextstepaction"]